tphyahoo/nixos-test-repo/README.md

 # Brief

-This repo contains nixos configuration for showcase of NixOS
+This repo contains nixos configuration for showcase of NixOS.
+NixOS is following the goal to perform whole OS config in one configuration file.
+In order to achieve this, NixOS relies on:
+1. a "pure" language 'Nix';
+2. a package manager 'nix', which goal is to make build process to be referential transparent (ie, to use only defined dependencies in order to produce the result);
+3. modeling a whole system as a 'set' of options.

 # Structure

-NixOS is following goal to perform whole OS config in one configuration file.
-But still, NixOS allows us to import configuration files ("nix expressions"), so we can split configuration in modules and import them with `imports` option.
+NixOS allows us to import configuration files ("nix expressions"), so we can split configuration in modules and import them with `imports` option.

 So there are those configuration files used: